Chicken Cordon Bleu Sauce

 “YUMMY – this sauce is so good.
 It’s the magic key to making my kids eat steamed broccoli!
 They love it.
 And so do I.” – Lisalia

-I love putting this rich and creamy sauce over mashed potatoes, fried chicken, meatballs, and our easy chicken roll-ups.
+I also love putting this rich and creamy sauce over mashed potatoes, fried chicken, meatballs, and our easy chicken roll-ups.

 🩷 Erica